AnyChart/docs.anychart.com/Basic_Charts_Types/Stacked/Percent/Spline_Area_Chart.md

 ## Overview

-Percent stacked spline area chart, also known as 100% stacked spline area charts are multi-series area charts that display the trend of the percentage each value contributes over time or categories.
+A percent stacked spline area chart (also known as a 100% stacked spline area chart) is a multi-series area chart that displays the trend of the percentage each value contributes over time or categories.

-Concept of stacking in AnyChart is explain in [Stacked Charts](Overview) article.
+The concept of stacking in AnyChart is explained in this article: [Stacked Charts](Overview).

 ## Chart

-To build a Percent Stacked Spline Area Chart you should create a simple multi-series [Spline Area Chart](../Spline_Area_Chart) and set {api:anychart.scales.Linear#stackMode}stackMode(){api} to *percent*:
+To build a Percent Stacked Spline Area Chart, you should create a multi-series [Spline Area Chart](../../Spline_Area_Chart) and set {api:anychart.scales.Linear#stackMode}stackMode(){api} to <strong>percent</strong>:

 ```
 // create a chart
-chart = chart.area();
+var chart = chart.area();
-// set stack mode
-chart.yScale().stackMode("percent");

-// add spline series
+// create spline area series
-chart.splineArea(data1);
-chart.splineArea(data2);
+var series1 = chart.splineArea(seriesData_1);
+var series2 = chart.splineArea(seriesData_2);

+// enable the stacking mode
+var yScale = chart.yScale();
+yScale.stackMode("percent");
 ```

 A sample of a percent stacked spline area chart: